BONSAMURAIS/yasgui-query-interface/README.md

 # yasgui-query-interface

 This is the [yasgui](https://triply.cc/docs/yasgui-api) query interface which is used for querying the BONSAI database.
-The interface uses the yasgui interface, and is build in javascript.
+The interface uses the yasgui interface, and is built using javascript.

 ## Installation